grt4/Fetcher/README.md

 docker run -it fetcher bash

-&emsp;&emsp;To Copy the malware to the container:
+- To Copy the malware to the container:

 docker cp file_path CONTAINER:/fetcher/DEST_PATH